-We want to make sure you don't have to wait for your backlog to load, so, by default, we show you a maximum of 100 issues (90 from the top of your backlog and 10 from the bottom) and hide the remaining ones.
+Organiz e how many issues are visible We want to make sure you don't have to wait for your backlog to load, so, by default, we show you a maximum of 100 issues (90 from the top of your backlog and 10 from the bottom) and hide the remaining ones.
 If you want to see all issues, just click the Show all issues hyperlink that splits your backlog.
-Then, we'll load all your issues. want to display.
+Then, we'll load all your issues.
+If you have more than 100 issues, you can also click More () and select how many you want to display.
 You can select to see 100, 500 or all issues.
-Click EPICS (aligned vertically, left side of the board) to show the 'EPICS' panel.
+Organiz e stories into epics Click EPICS (aligned vertically, left side of the board) to show the 'EPICS' panel.
 You can create epics, drag and drop issues into epics, and filter by epics via this panel.
 An epic is essentially a large user story, used for grouping smaller stories.
 For example, you may have a 'Performance' theme for your release, which you could capture as an epic.
-Click VERSIONS (aligned vertically, left side of the board) to show the 'VERSIONS' panel.
+Plan versions Click VERSIONS (aligned vertically, left side of the board) to show the 'VERSIONS' panel.
 You can create and edit versions, assign issues to versions via drag-and-drop, and filter by versions via this panel.
 Note, you need to have at least one version in your project for this panel to display.
-Click Create Sprint , then drag and drop issues into your new sprint.
+Plan sprints Click Create Sprint , then drag and drop issues into your new sprint.
 You can also drag and drop the horizontal divider to add or remove multiple issues.
 The sprint footer will display the number of issues and total estimated work.
 When you're happy with the issues for the sprint, click Start Sprint , and the stories will move into the Active sprints .
 While a sprint is active in the Active sprints, you can still plan subsequent sprints in the Backlog, but you won't be able to start them until the active sprint is completed.
 (You can, however, drag and drop an issue in the Backlog onto the active sprint.)
-Click More (••••) > Add sprint goal, then enter a goal for this sprint to keep your team focused.
+Add goals to sprints Click More () > Add sprint goal, then enter a goal for this sprint to keep your team focused.
 The sprint goal will be displayed below the sprint name in the backlog, scrum board, and sprint report.
-If you haven't started the sprint yet, you can delete it by clicking More () > Delete sprint .
+Delete inactive sprints If you haven't started the sprint yet, you can delete it by clicking More () > Delete sprint .
 You can also delete completed sprints in Reports > Sprint Report .
-If you're switching between the issues on the list, it might be useful to hide the issue detail view that appears on the right of the backlog.
+Hide issue detail view If you're switching between the issues on the list, it might be useful to hide the issue detail view that appears on the right of the backlog.
 You can do it by clicking More () > Hide detail view .